synyx/sybil/README.md

 * The Spring configuration in **SpringConfig**, which loads:
     * All the __*Service__ classes, since they're annotated with @Service.

-The **JenkinsService** has a *runEveryMinute* method, which is annotated with @Scheduled which means it is run every 60 seconds.
+The **JenkinsService** has a *runScheduled* method, which is annotated with @Scheduled which means it is run every 60 seconds.
 This method gets a list of all jobs from the Jenkins server(s), compares it to the list loaded from `jenkins.json` and then instructs the associated LED strips to show the jobs' statuses.

-Bricks configured in the JSON files can be listed via the REST API at `/configuration/bricks` and `/configuration/bricks/{name}` respectively.
-Same goes for LED strips at `/configuration/ledstrips` and `/configuration/ledstrips/{name}`.

 A direct API for reading the LED strips' state and for writing to it (i.e. displaying things on it) is provided at `/configuration/ledstrips/{name}/display/`.